 Speaking of which, here are our obligatory Halloween pictures.
 My girls went out trick-or-treating in the neighborhood with friends.

-Caroline went as Elsa, and she dressed our dog as Olaf.
+C went as Elsa, and she dressed our dog as Olaf.
 Unfortunately they didn’t get the dog in the picture.
 Because she’s white, she made the perfect Olaf.
 Maybe I can talk her into a do-over this afternoon.
-Becca and her friend went as Mal and Evie from The Descendants.
+R and her friend went as Mal and Evie from The Descendants.
 And the cute little button sitting in the grass went as a panda.

 After he left the house, I googled it and discovered that he should have worn a tie and carried a white coffee mug.
 Take a look.